diegomartinrecillas/kth-iprog-project/README.md

 # RundBok

-RundBok is a service meant to help and allow students at KTH Royal Institute of Technology to list and sell their old course literature.
+RundBok is a service meant to help and allow students at KTH Royal Institute of Technology<br/>
+to list and sell their old course literature.

 ## Directories and files